 The impacts of the seismic survey on marine mammals are specifically related to acoustic activities.
-We expect that unavoidable impacts to each species of marine mammal that could be encountered within the survey area would be limited to temporary behavioral responses (such as brief masking of natural sounds) and temporary changes in animal distribution.
+We expect that unavoidable impacts to marine mammals that could be encountered within the survey area would be limited to temporary behavioral responses (such as brief masking of natural sounds) and temporary changes in animal distribution.
 At most, we interpret these effects on marine mammals as falling within the MMPA definition of Level B (behavioral) harassment for those species managed by us.
+NMFS included a discussion of the potential effects of this action on marine mammals in the notice of the proposed IHA (78 FR 17359, March 21, 2013) and is incorporated here by reference.
+This discussion includes the effects of sound from airguns on mysticetes and odontocetes including tolerance, masking, behavioral disturbance, hearing impairment, and other non-auditory physical effects.

-Under Alternative 1 - Preferred Alternative, we would authorize, the incidental, Level B harassment only, in the form of temporary behavioral disturbance, of several species of cetaceans and expect no long-term or substantial adverse effects on marine mammals, their habitats, or their role in the environment.
+Under Alternative 1 - Preferred Alternative, we would authorize the incidental, Level B harassment only, in the form of temporary behavioral disturbance, of several species of cetaceans and expect no long-term or substantial adverse effects on marine mammals, their habitats, or their role in the environment.

-The Observatory, proposed a number of monitoring and mitigation measures for marine mammals as part of our evaluation for the preferred alternative.
-In analyzing the effects of the preferred alternative, we conclude that the Authorization's requirement of the following monitoring and mitigation measures would minimize and/or avoid impacts to marine mammals:
+L-DEO, proposed a number of monitoring and mitigation measures for marine mammals as part of its IHA application.
+In analyzing the effects of the preferred alternative, we conclude that the IHA's requirement of the following monitoring and mitigation measures would minimize and/or avoid impacts to marine mammals:

-- (1) establishment of exclusion zones to avoid injury to marine mammals and visual monitoring of the exclusion zones by Protected Species Observers (observers); - (2) power-down procedures when the observers detect marine mammals within or about to enter the exclusion zones; - (3) shut-down procedures when observers detect marine mammals within or about to enter the exclusion zones while the airgun is operating at full volume or during a power-down; - (4) ramp-up procedures; - (5) speed or course alterations to avoid marine mammals entering the exclusion zone(s); and - (6) visual and passive acoustic monitoring.
+- (1) establishment of exclusion zones to avoid injury to marine mammals and visual monitoring of the exclusion zones by Protected Species Observers (PSOs); - (2) power-down procedures when the PSOs detect marine mammals within or about to enter the exclusion zones: - (3) shut-down procedures when PSOs detect marine mammals within or about to enter the exclusion zones while the airgun is operating at full volume or during a power-down; - (4) ramp-up procedures; - (5) speed or course alterations to avoid marine mammals entering the exclusion zone(s); and - (6) visual and passive acoustic monitoring.

-In the Observatory's application, they did not request authorization to take marine mammals by Level A Harassment because their environmental analyses estimate that marine mammals would not be exposed to levels of sound likely to result in Level A harassment (we refer the reader to Appendix B of the Foundation's NEPA document titled, 2011 Final Programmatic Environmental Impact Statement/Overseas Environmental Impact Statement for Marine Seismic Research funded by the National Science Foundation or Conducted by the U.S. Geological Survey (NSF, 2011).
-Consequently, the Observatory's request for take by Level A harassment is zero animals for any species.
+In L-DEO's application, they did not request authorization to take marine mammals by Level A Harassment because their environmental analyses indicate that marine mammals would not be exposed to levels of sound likely to result in Level A harassment (we refer the reader to Appendix B of the NSF's NEPA document titled, 2011 Final Programmatic Environmental Impact Statement/Overseas Environmental Impact Statement for Marine Seismic Research funded by the National Science Foundation or Conducted by the U.S. Geological Survey (NSF, 2011).
+Consequently, L-DEO's request for take by Level A harassment is zero animals for any species.

-We do not anticipate that take by injury (Level A harassment), serious injury, or mortalities would occur and expect that harassment takes should be at the lowest level practicable due to the incorporation of the mitigation measures proposed in the Observatory's application, nor would we authorize take by injury, serious injury, or mortality.
+We do not anticipate that take by injury (Level A harassment), serious injury, or mortalities would occur and expect that harassment takes should be at the lowest level practicable due to the incorporation of the mitigation measures proposed in L-DEO's application, nor would we authorize take by injury, serious injury, or mortality.